 In the beginning there was Thady Ryan.
 Master and huntsman of the three-hundred-year-old family-owned Scarteen hounds of County Limerick, Ireland, Thady retired in 1986 to Temuka, South Island, New Zealand with his New Zealand-born wife Anne.
 The following summer, Thady and Anne imported Kingsway Diamond (King of Diamonds x Bawnlahan Beauty), a chestnut 17-hand Registered Irish Draught (RID) stallion from Ireland.

 To their surprise, another RID stallion arrived, consigned to Glyn and Edwina Morris of Wynyard Lodge Stud in Christchurch, also South Island, New Zealand.

 “Laughton’s Legend (Lahinch x Starlight), a 16.2-hand chestnut, was on the same flight to Christchurch as Kingsway Diamond,” said Lesley Spence of Christchurch, secretary of the Irish Draught Horse Society of New Zealand (IDHSNZ).
 “On that flight was also a King of Diamonds mare, Kilmarna Queen.
-Suddenly, there was a competition: both men thought they would revolutionize the New Zealand sporthorse breeding industry.”To read more, log in (above) or click to subscribe.
+Suddenly, there was a competition: both men thought they would revolutionize the New Zealand sporthorse breeding industry.”To read more, log in above or click here to subscribe.